 "Financial reporting should be balanced, clear and objective.
-An issuer should provide non-financial disclosure at least annually, including considering material exposure to environmental, economic and social sustainability risks and other key risks.
-It should explain how it plans to manage those risks and how operational or non-financial targets are measured."
+An issuer should provide non-financial disclosure at least annually, including considering environmental, economic and social sustainability factors and practices.
+It should explain how operational or non-financial targets are measured.
+Non-financial targets should be informative and include forward looking assessment and align with key strategies and metrics monitored by the Board"